Vehrik/FarOut/Characters/4-Physiology.md

     lifted up an elevator, using a jet-pack, or being moved out of harm's way.
     It is a double edged sword.
-When your Character is already Falling, or is in the middle of a Trip, having a high Momentum will increase the Damage and Difficulty associated with their Challenges.
+When your Character is already Falling, or is in the middle of a Trip, having a high Momentum will increase the Damage and Difficulty associated with these Challenges.

 ### NATURAL STRIDE